 Study Group pathway students at International Study Centres across the UK have been congratulated for achieving excellent results enabling them to progress to their chosen universities despite the challenges faced due to Covid-19.

-In 2020, of a student cohort of over 7,000 students, 85% were eligible to progress to partner universities, with five International Study Centres exceeding 90% progression - the Universities of Aberdeen, Lancaster, Liverpool John Moores, Sheffield and Strathclyde.
+In 2020, of a student cohort of over 7,000 students, 88% were eligible to progress to partner universities, with eight International Study Centres exceeding 90% progression - the Universities of Aberdeen, Kingston, Lancaster, Leeds Beckett, Liverpool John Moores, Sheffield, Strathclyde and Sussex.

 According to Executive Director for the UK and EU Dr Mark Cunnington: